eerimoq/simba/doc/api-reference/storage.rst

 storage
 =======

-Data storage in volatile and persistent memories.
+Data storage in non-volatile, persistent, memories.

 The storage package on :github-tree:`Github<src/storage>`.